rodneymhungu/purview-protect-azure-fabric/purview-protect-azure-fabric/docs/Prerequisites.md

 - **Connect Fabric to a labeled Azure data source**
   In Fabric, create a Lakehouse or semantic model using a source that was labeled by Purview.
 Check whether labels flow through.

+- **Ensure Audit Premium is turned on**
+  This section is to be completed

 ---